 You should respect UAE restrictions on the consumption and possession of alcohol.
 Limits on the duty free importation of liquor into the UAE are strictly enforced.

-The Emirate of Sharjah (which does not include Dubai or Abu Dhabi) is dry and alcohol is strictly prohibited at all times.
-Elsewhere in the UAE, it is illegal for Muslims to possess or consume alcohol.
+The Emirate of Sharjah is dry and alcohol is strictly prohibited at all times.
+Elsewhere in the UAE, including in Abu Dhabi and Dubai, it is illegal for Muslims to possess or consume alcohol.
 It is also illegal for non-Muslims to sell or offer alcohol to Muslims.

 Non-Muslim UAE residents must hold a liquor licence issued by the UAE Ministry of Interior in order to purchase, carry or consume alcohol, including at home.
 A licence is only valid in the Emirate that issued it (for example, a licence issued in Abu Dhabi is not valid in Dubai).
 Alcohol is sold in a limited number of designated stores and may only be purchased by licence holders.
 Alcohol is served in bars and clubs at many major hotels for consumption by non-Muslim hotel guests and liquor licence holders.